weareleaf/handbook/the-simple-workflow.md

 The work isn’t done before it’s live.
 Always assume it’s your responsibility to get the work live, and push it towards going live accordingly.
 For example:

 - If the client needs to sign-off on the solution, arrange sign-off for your work.
-- If the client have their own testers, arrange testing of your work.
+- If the client has their own testers, arrange any required testing for your work.
 - If you need code review, politely and proactively seek code reviewers.

 If you’re unsure about what you need to do to get your work live, **ask for help**.
 Don’t just leave it and move on to the next bit of work.

-Note: In cases where the specific problem isn’t solved by a software deployment.
-Replace this step with the appropriate equivalent, i.e. Sending some finished, and signed off designs to the client’s development team.
+Note: In cases where the specific problem isn’t solved by a software deployment, replace this step with the appropriate equivalent, i.e. Sending some finished, and signed off designs to the client’s development team.

 ## End with an update